Why Do I Need a Storage Controller?

 A RAID controller card is similar to an HBA, but can also add redundancy (RAID) for the drives, help optimise performance, reduce latency, or even make smart decisions on whether to store data on an HDD or an SSD cache, depending on user needs.
 Since these additional tasks consume power and processing speed, RAID controllers are typically more expensive than HBAs and handle fewer devices.
 They are however recommended where data is critical and needs some degree of protection and in scenarios where different drive types are being used such as a single array containing SSDs for regularly accessed data and HDDs for archive purposes.

-Storage Controller Connection
+Storage Controller Compatibility

 Buses